influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/shell.md

 Determines which interactive shell to use.
 Default value is `influxql`.
 To use the Flux REPL shell, set the value to `flux`.
-For details on using the Flux language shell, see
+For details on using Flux and the Flux language shell, see the [Flux documentation](/flux/v0.7/).

 `-username 'username'`
 The username that `influx` uses to connect to the server.